Aristotle’s Nicomachean Ethics: What It Teaches Us About the Good Life Today

 3. Refine

 Use further questions to uncover the fallacy of any wrong presuppositions.
 These are often ‘why’ questions.
-For example: “why do you think that?”
-Sometimes it can be helpful to construct the ‘why’ question as a ‘what’ question for example: “what makes you think that?”
+For example: “Why do you think that?”
+Sometimes it can be helpful to construct the ‘why’ question as a ‘what’ question for example: “What makes you think that?”
 This is because why questions can often feel confrontational.

 At times you may need to provide contrary evidence to challenge an assumption but try and structure this as a question too if possible.
 If there is a cognitive fallacy (a wrong way of thinking) then try and get them to find an exception (or if necessary provide one) that proves their own theory wrong.
 Discover and explore this circumstance to discover new, better thinking.
 In this way, you are refining the basic premise of the discussion.